12 Decluttering Myths You Can Stop Believing

 Organizing and decluttering are both important, yet different things.
 Decluttering must always come before organizing.
 If you feel your home is messy and overrun with clutter, avoid the trap of just putting all the stuff into containers and spinning your wheels organizing things that you don’t even need.

 Decluttering is a must-do first step before organizing your home.
-Get rid of what no longer serves you and you’ll truly see what organizing needs to be done.
+Get rid of what no longer serves you, then you’ll see what organizing needs to be done.
 Organized clutter is still clutter.

 It is understandable you want to preserve someone’s feelings, but what about yours?
 If the gifted item is something that no longer serves you well (or never did) this is up to you to keep it or not.
 You don’t want to hold onto things that clutter your space and affect your home or wellbeing.
 I doubt the gift giver would want that either.